danielrammer/danielrammer.github.io/README.md

-# pie.fh-hagenberg.at

-Website for Playful Interactive Environments at <http://pie.fh-hagenberg.at>

 ## Notes on the Setup

 \_sass and \_js are containing the source files.
 The css and js folders and their content are only contained in this repository to provide them for gh-pages.
 These tasks aren't included in the Jekyll build itself which is why setting up a development machine is recommended.
 See the instructions for Windows and Mac OS X below.